kepricon/dl4j-benchmark/README.md

 ## *How to Help*
 Help is welcome to improve comparisons.
 If you know a better way or see a fix that is needed, please submit a pull request.
 Top of mind next steps that help would be appreciated:

-    - Confirm configurations for all frameworks (seeking outside reviews - esp. on Torch with gpus because timing appears high)
     - Compare LSTMs, Autoencoders, RBMs where available
     - Setup Dl4j AlexNet functionality with multiple GPUs for benchmark